 In May of 1998 Carilee Lind came to work for Baptist World Mission as the staff accountant.
 Along with answering financial questions, Carilee spends a good portion of her time sending funds to missionaries.
 Our missionaries are given the option to receive a check, a direct deposit, or a wire.
 Two times a month are set aside for sending funds, as well as sending money throughout the month in case of emergencies.
 In an attempt to assist the missionary, Carilee takes care of paying many bills for them directly from their BWM account.
 Some of her other duties include home-office payroll, home-office bills, tax reports, financial reports, and budgets.

 Beth Anne McFadden came to BWM in August of 1998 as Beth Anne Arrowood.
-She served as the Deputation Assistant for nearly two years before transferring to the Finance Department where she spent the next 10 years assisting Business Director, Mike Williquette.
+She served as the Deputation Assistant for nearly two years before transferring to the Finance Department where she spent the next 10 years assisting the Business Director, Mike Williquette.
 On April 12, 2008, she became Mrs. Beth Anne McFadden.
 When the transitions began in 2009, Beth Anne was needed outside of the Finance Department.
 In April of 2009, she began serving as the administrative assistant to field administrators.
-She serves in this capacity by assisting Dr. Kevin Brosnan (administrator for Eastern Europe and Canada) and Pat Delaney (field administrator for Asia and the South Pacific).
-Beth Anne still retains a couple of her Finance Department tasks, and she continues to be the editor/designer for the quarterly MK Digest, and the monthly Intercom.
-She also cares for the advertising of BWM, the ordering of office supplies, and is the event coordinator for BWM’s annual meeting.
+She serves in this capacity by assisting Dr. Kevin Brosnan and Dr. Pat Delaney.
+Beth Anne still retains a couple of her Finance Department tasks, and she continues to be the editor/designer for the quarterly Messenger and the monthly Intercom.
+She also cares for the advertising of BWM and is the event coordinator for BWM’s annual meeting.

-Talitha Koeper began working at Baptist World Mission in June 2006.
-As administrative assistant to the deputation director, she aids the missionaries from the time they request an application to the time they leave for their chosen field.
-Some additional duties are processing applications for short-term and long-term missionaries, proofreading all types of correspondence, and coordinating our annual Orientation Seminar and Relationship Seminar.
+Kaylen Balmer began working at Baptist World Mission in January 2014.
+As administrative assistant to the deputation director, she assists the missionaries from the time they request an application to the time they leave for their chosen field.
+Some additional duties include processing applications for short-term and long-term missionaries, proofreading the deputation administrator’s correspondence, and coordinating our annual Orientation Seminar and Relationship Seminar.

 Ruth travels with her husband to foreign lands, missions conferences stateside, and to BWM meetings.
 She enjoys encouraging the missionary women of BWM.
-Her duties in the office are proofreading, corresponding with the missionary ladies, and assisting with projects.
+Her duties in the office include filing missionary prayer letters, corresponding with the missionary ladies, and assisting with projects.

 In Ruth's own words, "I enjoy getting to know the missionaries and seeing their work on the field.
 It is wonderful to see God building His church around the world!"